-1.8.1.
+1.7.1.
 Inline views

 Subqueries in the FROM clause of the outer query (also known as "inline views") can return any number of rows and columns.
 This type of subquery must always be given an alias.
+An inline view is nearly identical to a traditional view.
+See also Section 1.5.1, "WITH Clause".